lurenyi233/GINE-I_TSP/README.md

-# GINES_TSP
+# GINE-I_TSP
-Revisit the Algorithm Selection Problem for TSP with Spatial Information Enhanced Graph Neural Networks
+Revisit the Algorithm Selection Problem for TSP with Geometrically Invariant Graph Neural Networks